Snow Cable Vs. Chain: Which Is Better for Winter Driving?

 Alternatives To Cables and Chains

 Snow chains vs. cables vs. socks; how do they fare?
-Snow socks and chains have a speed limit of 30mph, meaning cables with no speed limit beats them in flexibility.
-Snow socks are easy to install and make excellent traction provision.
-The other advantage of snow socks is that they do not interfere with vehicle systems like the ABS when installed and prevent snow buildup on the treads.
+Snow socks and chains have a speed limit of 30mph, meaning cables with no speed limit are more flexible.
+Snow socks are easy to install and provide excellent traction.
+The other advantage of snow socks is that they do not interfere with vehicle systems like the ABS when installed, and prevent snow buildup on the treads.

 The other alternative is studded tires, snow tires with metal studs on their treads.
-Mud chains are larger than snow chains and are suitable for heavy trucks, such as those that carry logs in poor and muddy terrains.
+Mud chains are larger than snow chains and are suitable for heavy trucks, such as those that carry logs, in poor, muddy terrain.

 Frequently Asked Questions(FAQs)